 Why Aren’t There More Fifty-Plus Nomads?

 As I have traveled around the world, I have met a couple of hundred fellow Fifty-Plus Nomads.
-I have, however, thousands of people who could be potential members of the tribe.
-Yet, I know they will never take the leap.
+I have, however, known thousands of people who could be potential members of the tribe.
+Yet, I know they will never leap.

-When I seek to encourage these people to become fellow Fifty-Plus Nomads, I encounter a lot of resistance.
-Some of their hesitations are understandable, like family obligations or wanting to earn more money before hitting the road.
+When I encourage these people to become fellow Fifty-Plus Nomads, I encounter a lot of resistance.
+Some of their hesitations are understandable, like family obligations or earning more money before hitting the road.

-Most of the time, however, I think they won’t become Fifty-Plus Nomads based on fear of trying something new.
-Some even appear to be scared of being different from their fellow home countrymen or women.
+However, most will not become Fifty-Plus Nomads based on fear of trying something new.
+Some even appear to fear being different from their fellow home compatriots.

 While these responses are understandable, they are not necessary.
-It is not as hard as it seems to hit the road.
+It is not that hard to hit the road.
 Besides, you can live and travel abroad and still be loyal to your home country.